erickertz/wordpress-twitter-1tp/README.md

 1. Add an option in setting page to define which post types the Twitter Hashtag field should be applied to.
 Right now it must be manually set in admin/class-wordpress-twitter-1tp-admin.php.
 2. Use Composer to manage and load Codebird dependency.
+3. Add delete_tweet_meta function to /public/class-wordpress-twitter-1tp.php to delete tweets that are saved as metadata.

 ## Updates